m47812/hdl_toolbox/doc/user_guide_console.md

 Colors: Green=Currently selected source, Red=Currently selected destination, Blue=Already connected

 The signal in the signal declaration will take the name of the source signal in its entity.
 Having multiple entity outputs with the same name can lead to conflicts and should be connected manually afterwards.
-In the current version the tool has no option to delete connections.
-Currently only the creation of VHDL top-level architectures is supported, you can however instantiate sub-modules written in verilog and use them in the top-level.
+In the current version, the tool has no option to delete connections.
+Currently, only the creation of VHDL top-level architectures is supported, you can however instantiate sub-modules written in Verilog and use them in the top-level.

 Example:
-``hdltoolbox toplevel -a -t simple_adder.vhd simple_adder.vhd`` Simply create a wrapper top level with the same signals and auto connect them.
+``hdltoolbox toplevel -a -t simple_adder.vhd simple_adder.vhd`` Simply create a wrapper top level with the same signals and auto-connect them.
 After closing the GUI with no modifications it will show:
 ```vhdl
 architecture rtl of simple_adder is
 -- Component Declarations